 SilkAir says grounding of Boeing 737 MAX fleet will impact flight schedule

-SINGAPORE: The temporary grounding of SilkAir's fleet of 6 Boeing 737 MAX aircraft from service on Tuesday (Mar 12) will have an impact on its schedules, the airline said.
+SINGAPORE: The temporary grounding of SilkAir's fleet of six Boeing 737 MAX aircraft from service on Tuesday (Mar 12) will have an impact on its schedules, the airline said.

 READ: Singapore grounds Boeing 737 MAX aircraft after 2 deadly crashes